mailbackwards/newshound/README.md

 Contains articles, as well as a database of dog breeds and their breed types.
 The breeds/groups data is real!
 The dogs are not.

+To run:

+- put a `SECRET_KEY` in your env
+- `python manage.py migrate`
+- `python manage.py runserver 0:5000`
+- navigate to localhost:5000

 This repo features a few packages:

 - [django-object-actions](https://github.com/crccheck/django-object-actions)